galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 ### heatmap (grouped)
 You can find the workflow "ampvis2 heatmap v2.0 (only group)" on Galaxy and use it for the tutorial.
 We used 2 different metadata subsets:
-1) metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West plus grouped by = Plant
+- 1) metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West plus grouped by = Plant
-2) metadata we used for this subset: metadata variable = Period and metadata values = Winter & Summer plus grouped by = Year
+- 2) metadata we used for this subset: metadata variable = Period and metadata values = Winter & Summer plus grouped by = Year

 > <hands-on-title> Run a workflow </hands-on-title>
 >
 > 1. Create a new history (you can use the previous, but if you make a lot of runs, it could
->  	 happen that your don't find your favourite heatmap anymore)
+>  	 happen that you don't find your favourite heatmap anymore)
 >
 > 2. Use the same data and rename if you wish following the hands-on sections above
 >